WyzeWare/wuzapi/README.md

 in the WhatsApp protocol could break connections and will require a library update.

+### ⚠️ Warning: Unstable/Experimental Repository

+**Please be aware that this repository is currently under heavy development and is considered unstable.**

+- **Experimental Features**: The codebase is in an experimental phase, with frequent changes being made.
+Features may be added, modified, or removed without notice.
+- **Potential Issues**: You may encounter bugs, crashes, or incomplete functionality.
+Use this repository at your own risk.
+- **Not for Production Use**: This version is not suitable for production environments.
+We recommend only using it for testing, experimentation, or contributing to the development process.
+- **Frequent Updates**: Expect frequent updates and possible breaking changes.
+Make sure to pull the latest changes regularly and review the commit history.

+**If you encounter any issues or have suggestions, please feel free to open an issue or submit a pull request.**

+Thank you for your understanding and contribution to the project!

 ## :warning: Warning

 **Using this software violating WhatsApp ToS can get your number banned**: